emmyclau/CarND-Vehicle-Detection/README.md

 ### Step 3: Train a classifier to classify vehicles vs. non-vehicles

-1. Because there are a lot of time series data in the label data, I manually separate the vehicle and non-vehicle data into training and test set.
+1. Because there are a lot of time series data in the label data, I manually separated the vehicle and non-vehicle data into training and test set.
 I put the first 20% of vehicle data and non-vehicle data to the test set and the rest to the training set.

 You can find the code in cell #8 of the IPython notebook located in "./vehicle_detection_for_submission.ipynb".

     ```